survivejs/maintenance-book/manuscript/packaging/03-bundling.md

 A **bundler** is a transformation tool that takes the given source, performs given operations on it, and emits **bundles** as output.
 Bundles contain the manipulated source in such form that the code can be executed in the wanted environment.
 The process begins from **entry points** which are modules pointing to possibly other modules.

 Depending on the bundler, you have varying degrees of control over the process.
 Application-oriented bundlers like webpack allow you to define **split points** which generate dynamically loaded bundles.
-The feature can be used to defer loading of certain functionality and it enables powerful application development patterns such as [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/) (PWA).
+The feature can be used to defer loading of certain functionality and it enables powerful application development patterns such as [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/).

 T> [Webpack and Rollup: the same but different](https://medium.com/webpack/webpack-and-rollup-the-same-but-different-a41ad427058c) explains how webpack and Rollup differ.
 To summarize, webpack works better for applications while Rollup is a better choice for libraries.